myfempy

 You can use either of two python development environments to run myfempy

 The following python packages are required to run myfempy.
-Before to install myfempy-main, install this packages.
+Before to install myfempy, install this packages.
 Check if they are already installed on your machine

 >> pip install numpy, cython, scipy, vedo